Clyvelant History, Family Crest & Coats of Arms

 Early Origins of the Clyvelant family

 Important Dates for the Clyvelant family

 This web page shows only a small excerpt of our Clyvelant research.
-Another 80 words (6 lines of text) covering the years 1379, 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clyvelant History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clyvelant History in all our PDF Extended History products and printed products wherever possible.

 Clyvelant Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Clyvelant are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Clyvelant include: Cleveland, Cleaveland, Clyveland and others.

 Early Notables of the Clyvelant family (pre 1700)

 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
+His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.

-The Cleavelands were a family of whalers from the islands...
-Another 53 words (4 lines of text) are included under the topic Early Clyvelant Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Clyvelant Notables in all our PDF Extended History products and printed products wherever possible.